grz0zrg/fsynth/documentation/mk/docs/concept.md

 Just like additive synthesis, re-synthesis can be done with granular synthesis and most granular parameters can be manipulated by the user.

-The combination of granular synthesis and additive synthesis provide powerful sound capabilities which can sound quite organic.
+The combination of granular synthesis and additive synthesis provide powerful sound capabilities.

+#### Subtractive Synthesis

+> Subtractive synthesis start from harmonically rich waveforms which are then filtered.

+Subtractive synthesis was added for fun, this method is only available with the audio server, it is somewhat slow and there is only one low-pass filter (Moog type) implemented.

+There is three type of band-limited (no aliasing!) waveforms : sawtooth, square, triangle

 #### Sampler

-Fragment can also act like a regular sampler, this method is only available with the audio server, it is a work in progress and may work partially.
+Fragment can also act like a regular sampler through granular synthesis method.